Which place is cheaper, Baden-Baden or Munich?

 Many people enjoy the nightlife and live music when visiting Munich.
 Anyone can find something fun to do here.
 Most people find that one week is more than enough time to see everything.

-Travelers enjoy the shopping and museums when visiting the relaxing destination of Baden-Baden.
+Travelers enjoy the shopping and museums when visiting the nature-oriented destination of Baden-Baden.
 This spa town offers a variety of activities to choose from.
 Most people find that one week is more than enough time to see everything.

-For some great organized tour ideas, see The Best Romantic Tours for Couples in Germany, The Best Walking Tours in Germany, The Best Tours Under $1000 in Germany, and The Best Luxury Tours to Germany.
+For some great organized tour ideas, see The Best Luxury Tours to Germany, The Best Budget Tours to Germany, The Best Tours for Seniors to Germany, and The Best 3-Day Tours from Munich.

 These are the overall average travel costs for the two destinations.
+These travel costs come from the actual spending of real travelers.

-The average daily cost (per person) in Munich is €148, while the average daily cost in Baden-Baden is €154.
+The average daily cost (per person) in Munich is €168, while the average daily cost in Baden-Baden is €184.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each destination.
 What follows is a categorical breakdown of travel costs for Munich and Baden-Baden in more detail.

 Looking for a hotel in Munich or Baden-Baden?
 Prices vary by location, date, season, and the level of luxury.
 See below for options and compare which is best for your budget and travel style.